 If you’re applying for different types of licence (for example, a private hire driver licence and a private hire vehicle operator licence) you must complete a tax check for each one.

-However, if you do not give the licensing authority a valid tax check code your licence will expire on whichever of the following dates is the latest:
+If you do not give the licensing authority a valid tax check code your licence will expire on whichever of the following dates is the latest:

 - 28 days after the licensing authority asked for your tax check code